changzhiai/IANN/docs/source/api.rst

 Configuration
 ------------

-The configuration system uses TOML files.
+The configuration system uses Dict or TOML file.
 Here are the available options:

 .. code-block:: toml